bloock/bloock-identity-managed-api/README.md

     - **Purpose**: Simply to add a description of you issuer.
     - **Example**: this is my first issuer creation
 - **BLOOCK_ISSUER_IMAGE** (***OPTIONAL***)
     - **Description**: You can set up an image for you issuer.
-You will see that image issuer on your [Bloock management dashboard](https://dashboard.bloock.com/login).
+You will see that image issuer on your [BLOOCK management dashboard](https://dashboard.bloock.com/login).
     - **Purpose**: You will have to pass an image in base64url to be able to decode it later.
     - **Example**: iVBORw0KGgoAAAANSUhEUgAAAQAAAAEAEAAAAAApiSv5AAAHQklEQVR4nOydQW7luA4Afz5y_yv3rCZ-C4IiTdrpQVWtGm1bUpKCQEgi9f3nz_8E...